arcbtc/LNPoS/bitcoinPoSTdisplay/README.md

 - Select "TTGO-LoRa32-OLED-V1" from tools>board
 - Upload to device

-> *Note: If using MacOS, you will need the CP210x USB to UART Bridge VCP Drivers available here https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers*
+> _Note: If using MacOS, you will need the CP210x USB to UART Bridge VCP Drivers available here https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers_

-> *Note: You may need to roll your ESP32 boards back to an earlier version in the Arduino IDE, by using tools>boards>boards manager, searching for esp.
-I use v1.0.5(rc6), and have also used v1.0.4 which worked.*